Transcendence and linear relations of $1$-periods: Effective Motives and Realisations

-and call it the $i$-th Nori motive of $(X,D)$.
+and call it the $i$th Nori motive of $(X,D)$.

-For our purposes, the most important choices for $\Ah$ are the category $\MHS_k$ of mixed $\Q$-Hodge structures over $k$, see Chapter~\ref{sec:not} and the category $\VV$, see also Chapter~\ref{sec:not}.
-Deligne, see \cite{hodge3} constructed a functor $H^*_\hodge=(H^*_\dR,H^*_\sing,\phi)$ from the category of $k$-varieties to $\MHS_k$.
-This has been extended to the diagram $\pairseff$, see e.g. \cite{huber_1604} or as a by-product of \cite{Hreal, Hreal2}.
-We have a commutative diagram
+For our purposes, the most important choices for $\Ah$ are the category $\MHS_k$ of mixed $\Q$-Hodge structures over $k$, see Definition~\ref{defn:mhs}, and the category $\VVarg{k}{\Q}$, see Definition~\ref{defn:VV}.
+Deligne constructed in \cite{hodge3} a functor $H^*_\hodge=(H^*_\dR,H^*_\sing,\phi)$ from the category of $k$-varieties to $\MHS_k$.
+This has been extended to the diagram $\pairseff$ (e.g. in \cite{huber_1604} or as a by-product of \cite{Hreal, Hreal2}).
+The situation can be summed up by the commutative diagram

 where $f$ is the forgetful functor $(V_\dR,V_\sing,\phi)\mapsto V_\sing$.